-Number Expiry Date Performance Milestone 40,000,000 3 years from the date Haodex achieving an annualised revenue of of Listing on the NSX \$30,000,000 in any 12 month period prior to the Expiry Date
+Number Expiry Date Performance Milestone 40,000,000 , Haodex achieving an annualised revenue of \$30,000,000 in any 12 month period prior to the Expiry Date

 The Performance Rights will not be listed on the NSX or any other listing authority, stock exchange or other market.
 However, upon conversion of a Performance Right into one (1) Share in accordance with their terms and conditions, the Company must after the conversion, apply for the quotation on the relevant Recognised Securities Exchange of the Shares arising from the conversion in accordance with the rules of the Recognised Securities Exchange.